American University to offer more in-person classes, but remain mostly online in spring

 On-campus housing will also grow, and officials are considering offering a residential “mini-mester,” where several hundred first-year students live on campus during the second half of the semester.
 Just 29 students with special circumstances were permitted to live on campus during the fall.

-Since the semester started in August, the school has reported 26 cases of the coronavirus on or around campus, university data show.
+Since the semester started in August, the school has reported 26 cases of the novel coronavirus on or around campus, university data shows.
 Testing will be expanded for the spring semester, Burwell said.

 The new semester will bring scheduling adjustments: Classes will begin Jan.
 19, one week later than normal, and spring break has been scrapped to avoid the travel and social gatherings that traditionally come with it.